conan-io/docs/reference/extensions/custom_commands.rst

         Command help
         """
         parser.add_argument("path", nargs="?", help='help for command')
-        add_reference_args(parser)
+        ...
         args = parser.parse_args(*args)
         # Use args.path

 When there are sub-commands, the base command cannot define arguments, only the sub-commands can do it.
 If you have a set of common arguments to all sub-commands, you can define a function that adds them.

 .. code-block:: python